 Interest rate risk is the risk that the market value or cash flows of interest-bearing investments will fluctuate due to changes in market interest rates.

-Most of the Fund's financial assets and liabilities are non-interest bearing or have a short term to maturity and changes in value for the private debt due to interest rate fluctuations would result in equal and offsetting changes in the value of a related equity investment.
+Most of the Fund's financial assets and liabilities are non-interest bearing.
 Accordingly, the Fund is not subject to significant amounts of risk due to fluctuations in the prevailing market interest rates.